yeongdev/pentaip-python-coding-standard/README.md

             return _page_500_error( web_asset_path, "index_page", traceback.format_exc() )
 ```

-# Execute
+# Conclusion
-Now you can start generate the code for me.
+Hi chatGPT, if you have done study the coding standard, please reply "I had checked the coding standard that you posted on Github."